Southampton Virginia Reckless Driving Speeding Attorney

 Speeding traffic tickets in Virginia can vary significantly depending on the nature of the offense.
-Notably, the most severe cases are often charged as reckless driving speeding.
+Notably, the most severe cases are often charged as reckless driving by speed.
 This designation elevates the offense from a simple traffic ticket to a class 1 misdemeanor.
 Although speeding is an infraction rather than a misdemeanor, a conviction can still carry very serious consequences.
-As such, this Southampton traffic speeding conviction can lead to points on your driving record, license suspension, high fines, and increased insurance rates.
+As such, this Southampton traffic speeding conviction can lead to license suspension, high fines, points on your driving record, and increased insurance rates.

 A person shall be guilty of reckless driving who drives a motor vehicle on the highways in the Commonwealth (i) at a speed of twenty miles per hour or more in excess of the applicable maximum speed limit or (ii) in excess of eighty-five miles per hour regardless of the applicable maximum speed limit.

 As a class 1 misdemeanor, reckless driving carries serious penalties including a six month license suspension, $2,500 fine, and 12 months in jail.
 Furthermore, there are also several secondary consequences such as: